-- 1. Every citizen of the Union shall have the right to enter any State of the Union, to remain there and to leave it.
+- 1. Every citizen of the Union shall have the right to enter any Member State, to remain there and to leave it.
 This shall include the right to take up residence and pursue an occupation. - 2.
-Every citizen of the Union, irrespective of his nationality, shall have a claim to public assistance in the State of the Union of residence.
+Every citizen of the Union, irrespective of his nationality, shall, when in need, have a claim to public assistance in the State of the Union of residence.
+Details shall be regulated by a Union law.